VandeeFeng/bili-tui/README.md

 To get better search results and video quality, you can provide your Bilibili SESSDATA via the `SESSDATA` environment variable.

+**How to get SESSDATA:**
+1. Log in to bilibili.com in your browser
+2. Open Developer Tools (F12) → Application tab → Cookies → https://bilibili.com
+3. Find the `SESSDATA` cookie and copy its value
+4. Set the environment variable:
 ```bash
 export SESSDATA="your_sessdata_value_here"
 ```